Uppada-Anishka/task2/README.md

 # Educational-Keylogger-Monitor

 Educational-Keylogger-MonitorDescriptionThis beginner-friendly project demonstrates how OS-level input hooks and local logging operate.
 Designed exclusively for educational purposes, ethical security training, and authorized lab environments, this tool captures keystrokes, writes them to an encrypted/secure local log, and provides a simple viewer.

+equirements

+Install the required library:

+pip install pynput

+python task.py

+Press keys on the keyboard to record them.

+Press `ESC` to stop the logger.

+Developed using Python